DaveBackus/Data_Bootcamp_Book/pandas-input.md

 Here are some spreadsheet datasets we find interesting.
 In each one, we describe the data using the `shape`, `columns`, and `head()` methods.
 Where we can, we also produce a simple plot.

+At this point you should **download the code file** for this chapter, linked on the first page.
+Save it in your `Data_Bootcamp` directory and open it in Spyder.
+That will save you a lot of typing.

 **Penn World Table.**  The [PWT](http://www.rug.nl/research/ggdc/data/pwt/?lang=en), as we call it, is a standard database for comparing the incomes of countries.
 It includes annual data for GDP, GDP per person, employment, hours worked, capital, and many other things.
 The variables are measured on a comparable basis, with GDP measured in  2005 US dollars.